Architectural Engineering

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Policies.

 The M.Eng. in Architectural Engineering degree is a non-thesis professional master's degree.
 Candidates for the M.Eng. degree are required to complete 30 credits of course work.
-A minimum of 18 credits must be at the 500 level.
-Students must follow the approved program of courses for one of the four available specialty areas.
-Minor modifications to these programs are permitted, with approval of the Graduate Program Officer.
-Each student must also complete a capstone project supervised by a member of the Graduate Faculty, completed while enrolled in AE 596.
+Each student’s program can be tailored to their career goals and prior academic history, and must include a minimum of 18 credits at the 500 or 800-level, with at least 6 at the 500-level.
+Each student must also complete a capstone project, supervised by a member of the Graduate Faculty, while enrolled in AE 596.
 The capstone project requires students to work individually or within a group on an aspect of architectural engineering of their choosing.
-The project should demonstrate the ability of the student to integrate and apply concepts and techniques learned in the program courses.
+The project should demonstrate the ability of the student to integrate and apply concepts and techniques learned in their program's courses.

 M.S. in Architectural Engineering